gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 write about it and (2) think about what this information means in the context of other knowledge.

-The Zettelkasten method proposes writing knowledge in well thought, personal, atomic, self-contained, and concise permanent notes.
+The Zettelkasten method proposes writing knowledge in well-thought, personal, atomic, self-contained, and concise permanent notes.
 The power of the Zettelkasten method comes from these permanent notes that, by connecting them between each other in their corresponding contexts, build a lattice of mental